Zabaglione recipe, a simple Italian custard dessert made with egg yolks, sugar, and Marsala wine. Also known as zabayon or sabayon.

 - Strawberries, raspberries, or biscotti

-1 Place egg yolks, and sugar in a large, round-bottomed stainless steel bowl.
+1 Put custard ingredients into a bowl: Place egg yolks, and sugar in a large, round-bottomed stainless steel or pyrex bowl.
 Add grated lemon peel and a pinch of cinnamon and a drop of vanilla extract to the yolk mixture.
 Pour in the Marsala wine.
 You can use sweet Vermouth as a substitute for the Marsala.

 Ladle the zabaglione into individual dishes.
 Serve with whipped cream, berries, and/or cookies such as biscotti.